 In mid-2017, the VMFA decided to deaccession the Diana statue and offered it to the NPS at Fredericksburg and Spotsylvania NMP.
-The park discussed the possibility of returning the statue to its original location at the entrance to the Chatham garden.
-An inspection of the statue revealed that it was not in a condition for outdoor display, as numerous cracks and damage was visible, as well as the protective paint had long since been removed.
-Working with the park staff, the Friends of Chatham engaged the services of a fine object conservationist who has begun the following work:
+The park has decided to return the statue to its original location at the entrance to the Chatham garden.
+This decision and the involved work was reviewed under Section 106 of the NHPA and in consultation with the SHPO was determined to have "no adverse effect" upon the National Register qualities of the Chatham landscape.